ohad-israeli/ohad-israeli.github.io/_posts/2019-01-19-run-redis-run.md

 ## The Recipe

-* MySQL database - in our scenario will play the role of the primary database.
+* MySQL database - in our scenario, it will play the role of the primary database.
-* Redis - which will be our blazing fast cache
+* Redis - will take the role of our blazing fast cache
-* Backend server - which will handle clients requests and, fetch the data needed from the Redis and MySQL in case the data is not in Redis.
+* Backend server - will handle clients requests and, fetch the data needed from Redis and MySQL in case the data is not in Redis.
-* Client - will display the data which will be retrieved from the backend server.
+* Client - display the data retrieved from the backend server.

 <figure>
     <a href="/assets/images/cache-diagram.png"><img src="/assets/images/cache-diagram.png"></a>